shanbady/empow-demo/README.md

 # Testing the "soft delete" functionality
-To test a soft delete, login to the site as a superuser with the following credentials:
+To test a soft delete, login to the site as a superuser with the following credentials

 username: root
 password: password